scost94/Dashboard/README.md

 # NGT

 Dashboard for data quality analysis and visualization.
+Tasks we did in this project are :

+- Data exploration.
+- Three data quality checks.
+- Correlation Matrix

 # Project structure